kubernetes/kops/docs/terraform.md

 #### Terraform JSON output

 With terraform 0.12 JSON is now officially supported as configuration language.
-To enable JSON output instead of HCLv1 output you need to enable it through a feature flag.
+To enable JSON output instead of HCLv2 output you need to enable it through a feature flag.

 ```
 export KOPS_FEATURE_FLAGS=TerraformJSON
 kops update cluster .....
 ```

 This is an alternative to of using terraforms own configuration syntax HCL.
 Be sure to delete the existing kubernetes.tf file.
 Terraform will otherwise use both and then complain.

-Kops will require terraform 0.12 for JSON configuration.
-Inofficially (partially) it was also supported with terraform 0.11, so you can try and remove the `required_version` in `kubernetes.tf.json`.